Example H4.7

 Copyright (c) 2022, Studieboeken Specialist Permission is granted to copy, modify and redistribute this file, provided that this header message is retained.

+The approximation of a time delay according to formula 4.41 makes it possible to approximately determine the two time constants of a second order process with (so no overshoot in the step response) If , then the method of example 4.4 provides the solution.
+As an intermediate step we first reduce the system to a first order process with time delay.
 To demonstrate this we consider the unit step response of figure 4.19.
 We see a step response with the characteristics of figure 4.7a, described by a formula like equation 4.19.
 So we decide it is a step response of a (dominant) second order process without overshoot.
 There are many processes with a step response as shown in figure 4.19.
 Especially thermal systems show that behaviour very often.
 Not surprising that this type of step response has got its own (famous) name: "s-curve"!

 In figure 4.19 we draw as best as we can the bent tangent line.
-With the times and in this figure, the process can be approximately represented as a first order system with time delay and time constant :
+With the times and in this figure, the process can be approximately represented as a first order system with time delay and time constant : .
+With formula 4.41 we can approximate the time delay of 2 seconds with result:

-MATLAB code (1) for this example (under construction)
+Matlab code (1) for this example (under construction)

 To check the result you must simulate the unit step response of the approximation: